James J. Hughes, III

 - Member, American Health Lawyers Association

-- Member, Board of Trustees, Arthritis Foundation, Central Ohio Chapter
+- Past Member, Board of Trustees, Arthritis Foundation, Central Ohio Chapter

-- Vice President, Board of Trustees, International Field Studies
+- Past Member, Board of Trustees, International Field Studies

 - Past Member, Board of Trustees, Columbus Academy

-- Admitted to practice before Ohio Supreme Court; United States Court of Appeals for the Fourth and Sixth Circuits; United States District Court, Southern District of Ohio, Northern District of Ohio, Eastern District of Kentucky
+- Admitted, Ohio Supreme Court; United States Court of Appeals for the Fourth and Sixth Circuits; United States District Court, Southern District of Ohio; Northern District of Ohio; Eastern District of Kentucky

 - The Ohio State University, Fisher College of Business (Executive Education Leadership Program, 2008)

 Bricker & Eckler secures $42 million court award for three Ohio school districts due to the Ohio Department of Education’s failure to fund the districts according to lawMore

 Ohio Courts of Appeals affirm authority to conduct land surveys for natural gas pipeline projectMore